Skip to content

 One question – is the building privately owned, in other words a place of public accommodation, or is it a public facility, such as a city, county, or state building?

-If it is a privately owned or commercial building, then one might need to perform Barrier Removal depending on when the facility was built and the economic situation of the ownership.
-If it is a public facility, then one needs to look at the facilities owned or Program Accessibility (services, programs, and activities), provided by the public entity as a whole and to provide an Accommodation as needed.
+If it is a privately owned building, then one might need to perform Barrier Removal depending on when the facility was built and/or the economic situation of the ownership.
+If it is a public building, then one needs to look at the facilities owned by the public entity as a whole and to provide Program Accommodation which may mean tapping into their transition plan.

 An important question – when was the facility built?

 If it is a place of Public Accommodation and built pre-ADA, then Barrier Removal is required that is Readily Achievable.
-If it is a Public Building that was built pre-ADA, then one needs to review the agency’s programs, services, and activities in order to provide Program Accessibility which may necessitate performing construction/alterations or just relocating activities to an accessible location.
+If it is a Public Building that was built pre-ADA, then one needs to review the agency’s programs and activities in order to provide Program Accommodation which may necessitate performing construction/alterations or just relocating activities to an accessible location.
 In the latter case, this is usually determined and shown in the agency’s Transition Plan if it has 50 or more employees.
-In either case, if the building was post ADA, post January 26, 1993, then it should have totally complied so there is no Barrier Removal and no Program Accessibility for those specific buildings since they are required to be accessible.
-If it is not in compliance, then the items should be fixed.
+In either case, if the building was built post-ADA, after January 26, 1993, then it should have totally complied.
+There is no Barrier Removal and no Program Accommodation for those specific buildings since they were required to be accessible.
+If it is not, then the items should be fixed as non-compliant construction and in California according to the statutes, once a non-complying item is found, it needs to be rectified within 90 days of discovery.

 Another question that would be asked – has there been any alterations?